 Margarine, similarly to dairy products, usually comes with a sell-by date.
 That date informs the store how long they can keep the product on their shelves.
 That’s not an expiration date by any means, and the margarine won’t spoil a day or two past that date.

 As usual, there’s no good way to estimate how long your margarine will retain freshness past that date.
 It depends on the quality of the product, its fat content, and if and how much preservatives it has.
 As a rule of thumb, you can assume it should stay fresh for about a month past that date, sometimes longer.

 Please note that opening the margarine doesn’t matter that much, meaning it doesn’t significantly decrease its shelf life.
 That is, of course, if you store it well wrapped.

 |Margarine (unopened or opened)||Sell-by + 1 month|

 Please note the period above is an estimate and for best quality.

 How To Tell If Margarine Is Bad

 Let’s start by talking about changes in color.
 Once you open the package and store it for some time, you will notice that the surface is a bit darker than the “flesh” of the spread.
 The easiest way to see that is by cutting a slice and looking at the inside and outside.
 That color alteration is how fat reacts to the presence of oxygen.
 A thin layer is not an issue, and if you want, you can easily cut it out.
-But if the layer of darkened margarine is thicker, it’s better to discard the stick.
+But if the darkened layer is thicker, it’s better to discard the stick.

-One final reminder.
-If your margarine is already like two or more months past the date on the label, toss it out.
+If your margarine is already two or more months past the date on the label, toss it out.
 Yes, even if it seems to be perfectly okay.
-I know some people tell you it lasts for months on end, but that’s stretching it.
+I know some people tell you it lasts for months on end, but that’s just stretching it.